pullashradha/CalendarMapping/src/CalendarMapping/README.md

 Create a map of all calendar events by date on calendar details page | --- | --- Center map on user's location | --- | ---
 Navigate to event details page from map marker | --- | ---
+Navigate to event details page from calendar details page | --- | ---
 Restrict site access through authorization | --- | ---
+Custom password requirements in Startup.cs | --- | ---
 **Hold API keys in EnvironmentalVariables class | --- | ---

 ** = specs yet to be finished